jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/security.md

 To mitigate this issue **Jenkins Operator** should be deployed in one namespace and the Jenkins CR should be created in separate namespace.
 To achieve it change watch namespace in [https://github.com/jenkinsci/kubernetes-operator/blob/master/deploy/operator.yaml#L25](https://github.com/jenkinsci/kubernetes-operator/blob/master/deploy/operator.yaml#L25)

-## Setup Jenkins Operator and Jenkins in separated namespaces
+## Setup Jenkins Operator and Jenkins in separate namespaces

 You need to create two namespaces, for example we'll call them **jenkins** for Jenkins and **Jenkins Operator** for Jenkins Operator.
 ```bash